gfrewqpoiu/PythonScripts/README.md

-#Python Scripts
+Python Scripts

-In this repository, I have collected some small python scripts, that I wrote to help me achieve some tasks easier.
+In this repository, I have collected some small Python scripts, that I wrote to help me achieve some tasks easier.

 * Rclone.py is a small WIP wrapper around Rclone.
 * Video_convert is a small WIP wrapper around HandBrakeCLI.